snastase/snastase.github.io/_pages/code.md

 {% include base_path %}

 I contribute software to several open source projects, particularly the [BrainIAK](https://brainiak.org/) Python package for fMRI analysis.
+Please [email me](mailto:sam.nastase@gmail.com) if you have questions about the code.
 You can find code repositories associated with my research projects on my GitHub profile: [`GitHub`](https://github.com/snastase)

 ---